-1. The Chief Finance Officer is an employee of Cotswold District Council, who acts as Chief Finance Officer for both Cotswold District Council and West Oxfordshire District Councils.
+1. The Chief Finance Officer is an employee of Cotswold District Council, who acted as Chief Finance Officer for both Cotswold District Council and West Oxfordshire District Councils during 2019/20.
 The costs shown above represent the employment cost incurred and paid by the employing Council (Cotswold).
 50% of these costs will be charged to West Oxfordshire, although the full salary and employment costs for the individual are shown above for comparability and transparency.